Mera Peak Expedition

 Why Choose Nepal Sanctuary Treks for the Makalu Base Camp Trek?

-With 26 years of experience, Nepal Sanctuary Treks curates exceptional trekking experiences in the Himalayas.
+With over 27 years of experience, Nepal Sanctuary Treks curates exceptional trekking experiences in the Himalayas.
 Our team customizes the Makalu Base Camp Trek to suit your preferences and physical fitness.

 As a Travelife Certified company, we prioritize sustainable and responsible travel.
 We ensure our operations positively impact both the environment and local communities.
 Our professional guides prioritize your safety with the latest protocols and equipment.